laukik13/JS-Program/README.md

 # JS-Program
-A code for JavaScript repo with Laukik Palekar
+A code for JavaScript with Laukik Palekar